naotohori/fQCP/README.md

 # fQCP
-Fortran version of Quaternion Characteristic Polynomial (QCP) superposition method translated from C to Fortran by Naoto Hori.
+Fortran version of Quaternion Characteristic Polynomial (QCP) superposition method translated from C by Naoto Hori.
+The original code was written by Douglas L. Theobald and Pu Liu, and distirubuted under a BSD open source license at http://theobald.brandeis.edu/qcp .

+QCP is a method to calculate RMSD and rotation matrix for superpositioning.

 Following is the original notice for the original code written in C by Theobald and Liu, distributed at http://theobald.brandeis.edu/qcp